bbcyyb/pcrs/README.md

 # pcrs
-The sample of PowerCalculator Restful Service
+The sample of Restful Service